Trump: Getting tough on drug dealers 'includes the death penalty'

 "If we're not going to get tough on the drug dealers who kill thousands of people and destroy so many people's lives, we are just doing the wrong thing," Trump said.

-One of Trump's key promises during his presidential run was the development of a comprehensive plan to address opioid addiction — and in New Hampshire, he and other presidential hopefuls found a population eager to hear potential solutions: in 2016, the Granite State had the third highest drug overdose rate in the nation.
+One of his key promises during the presidential campaign was the development of a comprehensive plan to combat opioid addiction — and in New Hampshire, he and other presidential hopefuls found a population eager to hear potential solutions: In 2016, the Granite State had the third-highest drug overdose rate in the nation.

-Trump — who on Monday praised New Hampshire's efforts to combat addiction — referred to the state as a "drug infested den" during a call with Mexican President Peña Nieto last year, according to a transcript of the call published at the time by the Washington Post.
+Trump — who on Monday praised New Hampshire's efforts to fight addiction — referred last year to the state as a "drug infested den" during a call with Mexican President Enrique Peña Nietor, according to a transcript of the call published at the time by The Washington Post.

-In that call, he also claimed to have won the state because of voter concern with its drug problems.
+In that call, the president also claimed to have won the state because of voters' concern about its drug problems.
 Trump won New Hampshire's 2016 GOP presidential primary, but lost the state to Hillary Clinton in the general election.